joes0451/ADev/ReadMe.txt

 Note:
     It looks like every new SDK version requires the --sdk_root command option be on every command line using the sdkmanager.
+    Include it at the end of all commands below.
 	If you used a directory 'android-sdk' you would run 'sdkmanager' like:

 	sdkmanager --list --sdk_root=c:\android-sdk